Medhini255/HPE_CPP/Benchmark/Time_series_databases/Victoria_metrics.md

-Perfect — since you’ve already installed **VictoriaMetrics natively (not using Docker)**, you can follow the same TSBS steps **without Docker**, by targeting your local VictoriaMetrics installation directly.

 ---

-##  Steps to Benchmark VictoriaMetrics Without Docker
+##  Steps to Benchmark VictoriaMetrics

 ---